Gustaaf Schlegel: Works and legacy

 Schlegel's 1866 monograph on the Heaven and Earth Society is considered the major breakthrough in its study, even in 21st century scholarship.
 Schlegel was fortunate that he had access to secret writings that had been seized by the police.
 Its impact extended beyond Dutch colonies; it was frequently cited in the writings of colonial officers in British Malaya as well.

 Schlegel's magnum opus was his Dutch-Chinese dictionary, published in 4 volumes between 1882 and 1891.
 It won international acclaim, including the Prix Stanislas Julien (1887).
 Although the German press even bracketed this work in the same category of achievements as the Forth Bridge and the Eiffel Tower, it had little impact outside Dutch sinology.
 The publisher, Brill, had apparently printed more copies than were ever ordered, and these were shredded only in 1975.
 Despite Schlegel's pleas, Dutch did not become a language of international scientific exchange in his field.
 (C.F.M. de Grijs, a contemporary colleague of Schlegel is almost totally forgotten today because he only published in Dutch.)

 Perhaps Schlegel's most lasting contribution is the founding in 1890, together with Henri Cordier, of the journal T'oung Pao, providing a joint publishing venue for the then leading Sinological centers of Europe.
 This journal has remained a leading Sinology journal to present times.

 He is also credited for being the first European to amply document the Chinese origins of gunpowder.

 Schlegel also wrote extensively on the geographical accounts found in Chinese historical texts like the Book of Liang.
 His articles on this theme were published in T'oung Pao, initially in French in a series entitled Problèmes Géographiques: Les Peuples Étrangers Chez Les Historiens Chinois, and later continued in English as Geographical Notes.
 The first article in this series was on Fusang.
 His articles on ancient Chinese geography were later collected and republished as standalone books.

+The scientific name of the Pechora pipit Anthus gustavi was named after him by Robert Swinhoe, after Schlegel discovered it in Amoy (now Xiamen) in southeast China in the early 1860s.